forseti-security/forseti-security/google/cloud/security/inventory/README.md

 Look at this PR for an [end-to-end example loading of a resource].

 Step-by-Step:
-1. Design the applicable database table schema.
-This schema will reflect how data from GCP APIs will be flattened and stored in a database table.
+1. Design a new table schema for the data you need to store in Inventory.
+Each field of data should correspond to a column in the table schema.
-Besides the relational data, we also aim to store the raw API data as json to assist troubleshooting.
+Additionally, we aim to store the raw API data as json to assist troubleshooting.
 Create a PR for this to be reviewed first before rest of the code is written.
+See [create_tables.py] for examples.

 2. Once the database PR is merged, create a pipeline worker for your resource in [inventory/pipelines].
 This pipeline worker will then be installed in